-Tesla released its new 10.0 version of its in-car software in 2019, allowing you to listen Spotify on your Tesla.
+Tesla released its new 10.0 version of its in-car software in 2019, allowing you to listen to Spotify on your Tesla.
 Every Tesla owner will be happy to hear this.
 Because Spotify is a popular music streaming service with a large catalog of songs, having Spotify integrated directly into a Tesla vehicle allows the driver to listen to their favorite songs anytime they want.
 Currently, Tesla supports Spotify, TuneIn, TIDAL and Slacker Radio (part of its in-house music app).
-Pandora, Apple Music, Amazon Music, Youtube Music, etc. still miss the cut.
+Pandora, Apple Music, Amazon Music, YouTube Music, etc. still miss the cut.

 However, you can only play Spotify on Tesla if you have the in-car software version 10.0, which means that previous models will be unable to connect Spotify to their vehicles.
 If you have an older version, don’t panic; we have the right solution for you.
 Whether you want to listen to Spotify songs straight on your Tesla or have an earlier model and want to know how, stay reading since we’ll cover both options.